BLCM/bl3mods/Apocalyptech/README.md

   and improves the quality of drops in Mayhem 1 (not that it really needed it).
 As I say, not really useful at all, but I've kept it here for my own historical interest.
+- `bloody_harvest_enable.txt`/`bloody_harvest_disable.txt` - Theoretically,
+  these could be used to enable Bloody Harvest even after the event is over, or disable it prematurely.
+Currently completely untested, so watch out.
+  Will almost certainly interfere with future events, if you happen to run 'em while they're active.

 ## Failed Attempts